 The human mind is always trying to innovate, and in the processes, pitting natural phenomena against technology.
 In the diamond industry, diamond clarity enhancement technology has been a hot topic full of controversy.
 Sections of diamond dealers are for it, while the rest have their doubts about it.

 Gemologists have two views on etch channels: the natural and the human-made type.
-Remember, the diamond is born in the mantel, but has to somehow move to the crust (where it’s mined).
+Remember, the diamond is born in the mantle, but must somehow move to the crust (where it is mined).
 During that movement, the heat and abrasion against other rocks facilitate scrapping of the stone’s surface.
-The cuts take the form of slightly hollow tunnels or parallel, or spiraling lines—scars or natural etch channels.
+The cuts take the form of slightly hollow tunnels or parallel or spiraling lines—scars or natural etch channels.

-With the increased use of laser cutting tools, some marks (manufacturing remnants) could also remain on the surface of a diamond.
+With the use of laser cutting tools, some marks (manufacturing remnants) could also remain on the surface of a diamond.
 In some scenarios, these mechanical marks show up as white or milky lines under 10x.
 For this reason, some graders recognize them as human-made etch channels.
 However, due to the preciseness of laser beams, you can only see the lines if you have bionic eyes (pun intended).
-That’s why GIA may leave a comment such as “Manufacturing remnants not shown” on the certificate.
+Therefore, the GIA may leave a comment such as “manufacturing remnants not shown” on the certificate.

 Along the same line, clarity enhancement may entail the use of laser beams to drill holes that sink to the location of a dark crystal.
-A bleaching agent such as sulphuric acid is then used to bleach the crystal for a tonal color balance.
+A bleaching agent, such as sulfuric acid, is then used to bleach the crystal for a tonal color balance.
 The drill hole left is considered an inclusion.
-AT times, clarity enhancing technicians fill up the hole with halogen-based glasses.
+At times, clarity enhancing technicians fill up the hole with halogen-based glasses.
 The colorless substance, for instance, lead-bismuth oxychloride glass, maintains that transparent look and feel.

 Whether covered or not, the drill holes are so tiny and invisible.
-You can never see them without 10x, even if you have the strongest eyesight.
-And that explains certificate comments such as “Internal laser drilling present.”
-The GIA doesn’t grade clarity enhanced stones.
+You can never see them without 10x, even if you have the strongest eyesight, and that explains certificate comments such as “Internal laser drilling present.”
+The GIA does not grade clarity enhanced stones.
 Gemologists and jewelers are required to disclose clarity enhancement as a buyer-protection measure.

-The most important lesson?
 Some inclusions are tolerable, but you should avoid the flaws.
-Lone standing pinpoints and indented naturals (part of the rough diamond below the stone's surface) aren’t a symptom of I clarity.
+Lone standing pinpoints and indented naturals (part of the rough diamond below the stone's surface) are not a symptom of I clarity.
 Stick to GIA or AGS full diamond reports to avoid getting unwanted surprises on the clarity of your stone.
 Some jewelers disguise I1 diamonds with an SI3 clarity grade.
 GIA has no SI3 degree on its clarity scale.
 Steer clear of this marketing gimmick.

 Extreme inclusions affect the beauty, brilliance, and life of your diamond.
 To avoid them, go for VS clarity.
 VS1 clarity is better off than VS2.
 Instead of spending more money on a VVS2 stone, join 43 percent of diamond buyers and settle for a VS1 stone.
-It’s almost always guaranteed to be eye-clean, and gives you the biggest bang for your buck!
+It is almost always guaranteed to be eye-clean and gives you the biggest bang for your buck.